Marketing and Global Supply Chain

 His second area of research is in Service Operations—both in the building of theoretical microfoundations to help define the field, and in empirical research on the impact of IT on service employee productivity.

 He holds a Ph.D. from the University of California, Berkeley’s Haas School of Business and an MBA from BYU's Marriott School of Management.
 He has worked for Ford Motor Company as a financial analyst, and he advises firms facing decisions about Research and Development, technology transitions, and the issues associated with new technology adoption.
-He serves on the Boards of Directors of Ceramic Process Systems (NASDAQ: CPS-H) and the South Region of Intermountain Healthcare.
+He serves on the Boards of Directors of Ceramic Process Systems (NASDAQ: CPS-H).

 - Best Paper Honorable Mention POMS college of Service Operations, 2011